Physical Quantities v1.0.0

 CThermalConductivityThree-dimensional Euclidean Cauchy thermal conductivity symmetric dyadic tensor.
 Contains six components in Cartesian coordinates: xx, xy = yx, xz = zx, yy, yz = zy, and zz.
 In general, thermal conductivity is a tensor; however, in isotropic materials, thermal conductivity simplifies to a scalar.
 For the scalar components or resultants of a thermal conductivity tensor, see PhQ::ScalarThermalConductivity

 CYoungModulusYoung's modulus of elasticity of a deformable solid material.
 A measure of a deformable solid material's elastic modulus.
-For other measures of a material's elastic modulus, see PhQ::ShearModulus, PhQ::IsentropicBulkModulus, PhQ::IsothermalBulkModulus, PhQ::LameModulus, PhQ::PWaveModulus, and PhQ::PoissonRatio
+For other measures of a material's elastic modulus, see PhQ::ShearModulus, PhQ::IsentropicBulkModulus, PhQ::IsothermalBulkModulus, PhQ::LameFirstModulus, PhQ::PWaveModulus, and PhQ::PoissonRatio